 At the very heart of our spirits is the seed we plant; the seed that grows the grain we distil, that with time and skill (and more time) becomes the spirits we sell, the dram we drink and the moment we share with friends.

 And our seed isn’t just any old commercially-grown, bought-in-bulk seed.
-We are the only distillery in the world to use populations of ancient heritage grains to produce our full range of spirits.
+We are the only distillery using diverse populations of ancient heritage grains – rye, wheat and barley that are adapted to our local growing conditions - to produce our full range of spirits.
 It might not be the economical way to produce spirits but the flavour profile these grains produce, and the environmental benefits, pay it back in spades.
 Our commitment to soil quality, land regeneration, community and the environment goes beyond our passion for spirits.

 It was our chance encounter with Oxford-based archaeobotanist, grain expert, and now our farming partner, John Letts, of Heritage Harvest Ltd, at a farmers’ market which, if you’ll excuse the pun, gave our idea its roots and established the fundamentals of our farming.